shotover/shotover-proxy/docs/transforms/transforms.md

 ## ConsistentScatter

-This transform implements a distributed eventual consistent mechanism between the set of defined sub-chains.
+This transform implements a distributed eventual consistency mechanism between the set of defined sub-chains.
 This transform will wait for a user configurable number of chains to return an OK response before returning the value up-chain.
 This follows a similar model as used by Cassandra for its consistency model.
 Strong consistency can be achieved when W + R > RF.
-In this case RF is always the number of chains in the route_map.
+In this case RF is always the number of chains in the `route_map`.

 No sharding occurs within this transform and all requests/messages are sent to all routes.